usfca-cs345/ocaml-setup/README.md

 ## Testing if `dune` works

+**You need to follow the rest of this after cloning the repository, and when you are in the repository directory.**

 After you installed `dune`, you can build the code in this repository with `dune build`: